Gillespie Photographic Collection

 Clarecastle’s First Gathering event of 2013

-As a result of responding to a query from Scotland by Eric Shaw, Clarecastle welcomed two ladies from Edinburgh whose lifetime ambition was to walk in the path of their Mother through the village.
+As a result of responding to a query from Scotland, Clarecastle Heritage & Wildlife welcomed two ladies from Edinburgh whose lifetime ambition was to walk in the path of their Mother through the village.
 They wanted to see the places that Margaret Crossland had visited and photographed in the 1920s when she came from England on holidays.
-They brought many of the old photographs with them and Eric showed them the places as they exist today.
+They brought many of the old photographs with them and we showed them the places as they exist today.

 “That we, the members of the Clare Castle Branch of the Irish Land and Labour Association, beg to offer to Mrs. Gillespie and family our deepest sympathy on the great loss they have sustained by the death of a devoted husband and kind father.”